-Moist Maple Sweet Potato Walnut Butter Cake - Sweet, tender and moist cake made with walnut butter, packed with flavor and nutrients.
+Moist Maple Sweet Potato Cake - Sweet, tender and moist cake made with walnut butter, packed with flavor and nutrients.

 However, I kept going further with my ideas and wanted to incorporate walnut butter and maple syrup.
 That resulted in a super moist sweet cake, that got better with time.
-But a cake that tastes entirely different from the potato based cake, which was the original inspiration.
-Oh well! some day I will go back to recreating a potato flour cake for this blog.
-But for now, I am enjoying every bit of this amazingly delicious and nutritious cake.
+But a cake that tastes entirely different from the potato based cake, which was the original inspiration. .

 I chose to use maple syrup for the delectable taste, flavor and moistness that it imparts to cakes.
 Along with the sugar, it also delivers some phytochemicals and minerals such as manganese and zinc.
 It is a good source of phenolic compounds such as those found in berries, tomatoes, tea, flaxseed and whole wheat.